 Carnations are extremely common flowers that symbolize fascination, distinction and love.
 They can be found in a wealth of shades and color combinations, starting from classic red and pink, to unusual combos of yellow and blue, fuschia, purple and more.

 Tulips became popular in the 17th century when they started invading major European countries, especially Holland.

 Many people began collecting these tantalizing bell-shaped flowers, thus triggering a trend known as “tulipomania”.
-Widespread all over Europe in the spring, tulips are available in many interesting colors, starting from red & yellow, to more unusual shades of light blue & purple. asda flowers bouquet, tesco flowers delivery, morrison’s flowers, sainsburys flowers by post
+Widespread all over Europe in the spring, tulips are available in many interesting colors, starting from red & yellow, to more unusual shades of light blue & purple. next day flower delivery, asda flowers bouquet, tesco flowers delivery, morrison’s flowers, sainsburys flowers by post

 Although they have the simplest design, daisies are incredibly beautiful flowers.
 They convey a lot of exuberance and merriment; many people grow them in their gardens, or gift them to their significant others.

 As for their significance, botanists argue that daisies symbolize purity and innocence.
 The perennial flower with evergreen leaves has thin, white petals and a yellow center; it can be grown anywhere provided that you provide them enough water.